monsterkodi/kode/readme.md

 ```

 Logs file and position followed by arguments in [noon](https://github.com/monsterkodi/noon) notation.
-If first argument is an identifier, appends it's name to the file position.
+If first argument is an identifier, appends its name to the file position.

 ## assert